-Small batch coffee roaster featuring exciting hand crafted drinks prepared for you on various brewing devices.
+Small batch coffee roaster and coffee lounge providing a modern coffee experience with a focus on quality and community.
+We feature exciting hand crafted drinks prepared for you on various brewing devices.

 Hand crafted feel-good coffee.
 The coffee you deserve...

-Our main goal is to create and provide an awesome "coffee experience."
+Our focus is on quality and community to provide an unforgettable "coffee experience."
 We strive to find the best green beans from all over the world and use innovative roasting techniques to create an outstanding coffee bean to make your day a little better.

 In our shops we prepare each cup of coffee in front of the consumer using various methods of brewing coffee manually and on our custom Seraphim coffee brewers.
 We feature innovative coffee drinks and the pour-over technique using devices such as clever dripper, v60, and kalita wave.
 This method of brewing coffee gives the customer a one-of-a-kind presentation and EFB is the only coffee bar in the area that offers this experience.

 By providing a high quality experience along with exceptional customer service and being the only roastery in a 90 mile radius, we intend to create a coffee community that we felt Quincy was lacking.
 We also want to make our contribution to the welfare of the local community by supporting charitable and civic activities.
 We support the farmers who grow our coffee by using Local, Fair Trade, Sustainable Production and Organic products whenever possible.